Source: Wikipedia Graphic Mark or Emblem

 After you approve your logo design, I provide you with a ZIP file containing your final logo design files and a signed copyright transfer.
 The copyright transfer gives you sole ownership of the design, and can help expedite trademarking your new logo should you decide to go this more formal (and expensive) route.

 This is where most people that use logo design contest Websites get in trouble months or years later.
 Many of these Websites are able to churn out artwork for pennies, not just because hundreds of people compete for the same design, but because two key components are not provided - real-time communication with the client and a copyright transfer document.
 There's just not enough resources to provide that kind of personal service, and most clients just assume they own the new design.
 The United States Copyright Office, and a lawyer hired by that graphic artist, might disagree.

-Beware of the graphic artist/design studio offering "unlimited revisions" - this kind of advertising looks good, but it's just disingenuous and will likely lead to 'unlimited' frustration and it's just disingenuous.
+Beware of the graphic artist/design studio offering "unlimited revisions" - obviously this kind of advertising is eye-catching, but it's just disingenuous and will likely lead to 'unlimited' frustration and it's just disingenuous.
 A skilled graphic artist should understand a client's needs after only a few revisions, then it's just a matter of fine tuning minor details.

 Understanding the difference between concepts and revisions - concept is a unique design, and revision is a minor change to a concept.
-Concepts fall under just not liking the overall look of the design, while revisions are minor changes, such as "I love the design, but I don't like the (font style or color.
+Concepts fall under just not liking the overall look of the design, while revisions are minor changes, such as "I love the design, but I don't like the (font style or color)."